-At John W. Kerns, LLC we are strong advocates whose paramount concern is the welfare of our clients.
-John regularly represents clients in municipal, state and federal courts in Kansas.
+At Mack and Assoicates, LLC we are strong advocates whose paramount concern is the welfare of our clients.
+John W. Kerns regularly represents clients in municipal, state and federal courts in Kansas.
 John is adept at exploiting weaknesses from the initial law enforcement investigation stage to the case being charged, including scrutinizing issues involving junk science, witness credibility, bias, investigation errors, and unlawful procedure.
 From Federal charges like drug conspiracy, tax fraud, credit card fraud, criminal possession of a firearm, to State charges like DUI, disorderly conduct, driving while suspended, expungement, fleeing and eluding, minor in possession, probation violations, protection from abuse or stalking, student representation, violation of protective order, possession of illegal drugs, manufacturing of drugs, marijuana possession, possession of drug paraphernalia, possession with intent to distribute, prescription drug crimes, criminal use of financial card, forgery, theft, securities fraud, arson, assault, battery, burglary, criminal threat, domestic battery, kidnapping, robbery, manslaughter, attempted murder, and murder, John's experience representing the accused is vast.

 John's experience and dedication are also reflected in his Kansas Association of Criminal Defense Lawyers and National Association of Criminal Defense Lawyers lifetime memberships.